-Notice to User: Plant sensitivities to Copper-Count-N have been found to be acceptable in specific genera and species listed on this label, however, it is impossible to know sensitivities under all conditions and phytotoxicity may occur.
-Due to the large number of species and varieties of ornamentals and nursery plants, it is impossible to test every one for sensitivity to Copper-Count-N. Neither the manufacturer nor seller recommends use upon species not listed on the label nor has it been determined that Copper-Count-N can be safely used on ornamental or nursery plants not listed on this label.
-The user should determine if Copper-Count-N can be used safely prior to commercial use.
+Notice to User: Plant sensitivities to COPPER-COUNT-N have been found to be acceptable in specific genera and species listed on this label; however, it is impossible to know sensitivities under all conditions and phytotoxicity may occur.
+Due to the large number of species and varieties of ornamentals and nursery plants, it is impossible to test every one for sensitivity to COPPER-COUNT-N. Neither the manufacturer nor seller recommends use upon species not listed on the label nor has it been determined that COPPER-COUNT-N can be safely used on ornamental or nursery plants not listed on this label.
+The user should determine if COPPER-COUNT-N can be used safely prior to commercial use.

-Use Copper-Count-N on container, bench, or bed-grown ornamentals in greenhouses, shade houses or outdoor nurseries, for professional use on ornamentals grown in indoor and outdoor landscaping, and for control of bacterial and fungal diseases of foliage, flowers, and stems.
+Use COPPER-COUNT-N on container, bench, or bed-grown ornamentals in greenhouses, shadehouses or outdoor nurseries for professional use on ornamentals grown in indoor and outdoor landscaping, and for control of bacterial and fungal diseases of foliage, flowers, and stems.

-Apply as a thorough coverage spray using 1 quart Copper-Count-N per 100 gallons of water.
-Begin application at first sign of disease and repeat at 7-14 day intervals as needed; use shorter interval during periods of frequent rains or when severe disease conditions persist.
+Apply as a thorough coverage spray using 1 quart COPPER-COUNT-N per 100 gallons of water.
+Begin application at first sign of disease and repeat at 7 - 14 day intervals as needed; use shorter interval during periods of frequent rains or when severe disease conditions persist.

-opper-Count-N may be used alone or in combination with other registered fungicides as a maintenance spray.
+COPPER-COUNT-N may be used alone or in combination with other registered fungicides as a maintenance spray.
 Observe all precautions and limitations on the label of each product used in tank mixes.

-NOTE: Do not tank mix Copper-Count-N with Aliette fungicide unless appropriate precautions have been taken to buffer the spray solution.
-Severe phytotoxicity may result if adequate precautions are not taken.
+NOTE: Do not tank mix COPPER-COUNT-N with Aliette fungicide unless appropriate precautions have been taken to buffer the spray solution.
+Severe phytoxicity may result if adequate precautions are not taken.